syncfusion-content/xamarin-docs/Xamarin/UIKit/page-and-template-dependencies.md

 documentation: ug
 ---

-# Page Template Dependencies for Syncfusion Xamarin.Forms Essential UI Kit
+This page list the dependencies ( converters, rendereres and NuGet packages) of each XAML page in Essential UI Kit project

 ## Forms